 Introduction

 Cats and plants sometimes seem to be opposites of each other.
 Yet we like to brighten up our home with flowers and plants.
-While it may occasionally seem challenging to combine the two, in reality it is easier than we think.
-In this blog, we discover how cats and plants can fit into our lives together.
+Although it sometimes seems challenging to combine these two, it is actually easier than we think.
+In this blog, we discover how cats and plants can coexist in our lives.

 Choose the right plants: Not all plants are safe for cats.
-Some plants are toxic to cats and can cause serious health problems if swallowed.
+Some plants are toxic to cats and can cause serious health problems if ingested.

 What are safe plants: